MaxVidgof/interlog/README.md

 In order to use InterLog in a Docker container, do the following:

 1. Clone this repository and `cd` into it
-2. Open the `Dockerfile` and uncomment line 14 to make it
+2. Open the `Dockerfile` and uncomment line 14 to make it look like this:
 ```
 RUN ./run_locally.sh
 ```